marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 Getting Started: A step-by-step tutorial
 =============

-> **IMPORTANT NOTE: This documentation only applies to GrainSizeTools v2.0+ Please check your script version before using this tutorial**
+> **IMPORTANT NOTE: This documentation only applies to GrainSizeTools v2.0+ Please check your script version before using this tutorial.
+You will be able to reproduce all the results shown in this tutorial using the dataset provided with the script, the ``file data_set.txt``**

 ## *Open and running the script*